 - Talk with your child about how food can help with concentration, school, sports performance and wellbeing.
 This can motivate your child to make healthy choices, and it’ll probably mean more to your child than information about longer-term health risks.

 - Talk about your enjoyment and interest in the healthy food you’re eating.
 This can encourage your child to enjoy eating healthy food too.

 Unhealthy eating habits like eating too much, not eating enough, or restricted eating can be bad for your teenage child’s health and wellbeing, now and in the future.
 But with healthy eating habits in adolescence, your child can mostly avoid these risks.

 Eating too much food, particularly unhealthy food, puts your child at risk of overweight and obesity.

 When teenagers go on fad or crash diets they can be at risk of not eating enough and not getting the nutrients they need for healthy growth and development.

 Severe dieting can lead to health and other problems like fatigue, poor concentration and loss of muscle mass and bone density.

-In some cases, dieting might even lead to the development of eating disorders like anorexia and bulimia.
+Some children develop eating disorders like anorexia, bulimia and avoidant restrictive food intake disorder.
 Some signs and symptoms of an eating disorder include constant or repetitive dieting, binge eating, excessive exercise, food avoidance, repeated weighing and dizziness.
-If you’re worried that your child might be at risk of eating disorders, see your GP or other health professional as soon as possible.
+If you’re worried that your child might be at risk of eating disorders, see your GP or another health professional as soon as possible.

-If your child is eating a restricted diet that isn’t well-planned and/or supervised by a GP or dietitian, it could lead to health problems.
+If your child is eating a restricted diet that isn’t well-planned and/or supervised by a GP or dietitian, it could lead to nutritional deficiencies and other health problems.

-A poorly planned long-term vegetarian diet can result in your child not getting enough iron.
+A poorly planned long-term vegetarian diet can result in your child not getting enough nutrients, especially iron and vitamin B12.
 This is a particular risk for girls who have started having periods.
-Both factors increase the risk of iron deficiency and then iron-deficiency anaemia.
+Both factors increase the risk of iron deficiency and anaemia.